 GPS not only allows you to maintain a diary of your travel, but it also gives you the option to geotag your photographs with the spot they were taken.

-Another contender is the Nikon Coolpix S9500, which features a capable optical zoom of 22 times and a GPS system.
+Another contender is the Nikon Coolpix S9500, which features a capable optical zoom of 22 times and a GPS.
 Even though it is substantially more costly and has a 30x optical zoom, Sony’s Cyber-shot HX50, which was only released later, is another possible competition.

 One-handed shooting is made easier by the presence of a narrow strip on the front of the camera that may be used as a finger grip; nevertheless, this feature does give the camera an unusual appearance because it doesn’t take up too much space.

 Because every one of the camera’s buttons is clustered along the right-hand side, your thumb will have an easy time reaching for any one of them.
-On the top of the camera is where you’ll find the on/off switch, as well as the zoom switch and the release button for the shutter.
+On the top of the camera is where you’ll find the on/off switch, the zoom switch, and the release button for the shutter.

-It is convenient that this switch has a solid feel to it and is not overly fragile, given the likelihood that you will be utilizing the zoom function rather frequently.
+It is convenient that this switch has a solid feel and is not overly fragile, given the likelihood that you will utilize the zoom function rather frequently.
 The actual motion of zooming is quite fluid and seamless, which enables you to easily transition from the wide-angle end of the lens to the telephoto end of the lens.

 When it reaches the 40x digital zoom region, the zoom function pauses, making it simple to prevent inadvertent transitions into the digital mode even if you don’t want to use it.
 If you want to push the zoom all the way up to the 80x maximum, which is a lovely feature, you will need to remove the zoom and then zoom in again.

-On the rear of the camera, in the top-right corner, there is a mode dial that allows you to easily choose between the several shooting modes that are available.
-These shooting modes include completely automatic, semi-automatic (aperture priority, and shutter priority), and fully manual.
+On the rear of the camera, in the top-right corner, there is a mode dial that allows you to easily choose between the several available shooting modes.
+These shooting modes include automatic, semi-automatic (aperture priority and shutter priority), and fully manual.
 In addition, the scene mode, digital filters, and the Hybrid Auto mode may all be found in this menu.

-In addition to it, there is the standard control pad for navigation that has four directions and is encircled by a scrolling dial.
+In addition, there is the standard control pad for navigation that has four directions and is encircled by a scrolling dial.
 This dial is used, depending on the model that you’re shooting in, to set either the aperture or the shutter speed of the camera.
-If you are currently operating in the completely manual mode, using the up directional key will give you the ability to toggle between the two.
+If you are operating in the utterly manual mode, using the up directional key will allow you to toggle between the two.
 When you switch to one of the other shooting modes, you may use this button to adjust the exposure adjustment.

-If you hit the button labeled “Menu,” you can have access to a more comprehensive menu, although it’s likely that you won’t find yourself using this feature very often.
+If you hit the button labeled “Menu,” you can access a more comprehensive menu, although it’s likely that you won’t find yourself using this feature very often.

 The autofocus mode that is selected by default is Face AiAF.
-This gives faces priority, but it might create difficulties if you’re attempting to concentrate and refocus on other sorts of issues at the same time.
+This gives faces priority, but it might create difficulties if you attempt to concentrate and refocus on other issues simultaneously.

 We would suggest selecting Center Frame AF for the bulk of your shooting subjects because it makes it much simpler to both foci and recomposes the shot.
-It is a huge disappointment because, in contrast to the Panasonic TZ40, you are unable to select alternative AF points manually, since this would provide greater versatility.
+It is a massive disappointment because, in contrast to the Panasonic TZ40, you cannot select alternative AF points manually since this would provide greater versatility.

-However, as soon as you close the dialog box for exposure adjustment, the picture will return to its regular state.
-Because of this, accurately assessing the settings that you need to apply might be challenging.
+However, as soon as you close the dialog box for exposure adjustment, the picture will return to its normal state.
+Because of this, accurately assessing the settings, you need to apply might be challenging.

-The Wi-Fi features of the camera are not difficult to use, although there are a few quirks that can be annoying at times.
-Since the only capability available at the moment is to transfer photographs between devices, it can only be used when images are being played back.
+The Wi-Fi features of the camera are not challenging to use, although there are a few quirks that can sometimes be annoying.
+Since the only capability available currently is to transfer photographs between devices, it can only be used when images are being played back.

 You may access the Wi-Fi settings by pressing the up button on the four-way control pad.
 Once you’ve already paired a device (such as a smartphone) with the camera, the camera will save the pairing information for faster access in the future.

-Additionally, you are able to link the camera to other Wi-Fi-enabled devices, like PCs and printers.
-It’s a shame that there isn’t a means to immediately share photographs via social networking sites and email like there is with Samsung’s line of smart cameras, but unfortunately, there isn’t.
+Additionally, you can link the camera to other Wi-Fi-enabled devices, like PCs and printers.
+It’s a shame that there isn’t a means to share photographs via social networking sites immediately and email like with Samsung’s line of smart cameras, but unfortunately, there isn’t.

-Instead, in order to share a photograph while you are out and about, you will need to connect your phone to the camera, transfer the image, and then reconnect your phone to a Wi-Fi or mobile data network in order to submit the images.
-If you enjoy that sort of thing, having this feature could be worth the effort, despite the fact that it is a somewhat laborious procedure.
+Instead, to share a photograph while you are out and about, you will need to connect your phone to the camera, transfer the image, and then reconnect your phone to a Wi-Fi or mobile data network to submit the images.
+If you enjoy that sort of thing, having this feature could be worth the effort, even though it is a somewhat laborious procedure.

-We continue to be impressed with Canon’s line of IXUS and PowerShot cameras, and as a result, we had high hopes for the Canon SX280, which boasts exceptional zoom capabilities in addition to a number of features that are sure to appeal to consumers.
+We continue to be impressed with Canon’s line of IXUS and PowerShot cameras.
+As a result, we had high hopes for the Canon SX280, which boasts exceptional zoom capabilities in addition to a number of features that are sure to appeal to consumers.

-We are relieved to say that the visual quality has not left us wanting more.
-The colors are strong and lively without being garish or garishly bright.
-The skies and the brightest whites are both depicted accurately.
+We are relieved that the visual quality has not left us wanting more.
+The colors are solid and lively without being flashy or garishly bright.
+The skies and the most brilliant whites are both depicted accurately.
 Additionally, it works nicely with a variety of skin tones.

 Even at lower sensitivities, there is evidence of some image smoothing when we zoom into the photographs to 100%; nonetheless, the camera puts in a fairly similar performance in this regard to what is likely its closest competition, the Panasonic TZ40.
 Because smoothing is not very evident at these lower ISOs at regular printing and web sizes, the general user does not need to be concerned about it.

 When looking at photographs with areas of high contrast with great attention, one may see a tiny bit of purple fringing around the edges of the image, which is not unusual for compact cameras.
-However, it is rather well regulated, and when photographs are seen at regular sizes, it is not especially obvious.
+However, it is rather well-regulated and is not especially obvious when photographs are seen at regular sizes.

-In spite of the fact that the lens of the Canon SX280 has a maximum aperture of f/3.5, it is still possible to obtain some pleasant shallow depth of field effects, particularly when capturing macro shots.
+Even though the lens of the Canon SX280 has a maximum aperture of f/3.5, it is still possible to obtain some pleasant shallow depth-of-field effects, particularly when capturing macro shots.
 These photographs have extremely good drop-offs in focus and nice bokeh in the parts that are out of focus; overall, the out-of-focus portions are depicted quite well.

 When it comes to producing colors that are true to life, the automated white balance system does an adequate job in the vast majority of scenarios.
-However, there are situations when, while working with artificial illumination, the camera will produce pictures that are somewhat warmer than we would like them to be.
+However, there are situations when, while working with artificial illumination, the camera will produce somewhat warmer pictures than we would like them to.
 You have the option of either adjusting the white balance setting on your camera to one that is more suitable or developing a white balance that is unique to your camera.

-When not utilizing GPS technology, the battery life is reasonable, allowing for a few solid hours of shooting time.
-This means that if you use it pretty little while on vacation, it should be good.
-However, if you believe that you will be using the device somewhat frequently, you might consider purchasing an additional battery just in case.
+The battery life is reasonable when not utilizing GPS technology, allowing for a few solid hours of shooting time.
+If you use it pretty little while on vacation, it should be good.
+However, if you believe you will be using the device somewhat frequently, you might consider purchasing an additional battery just in case.

 Quality of the Image

-The Canon PowerShot SX280 HS performed quite well when it came to handling chromatic aberrations.
-The camera produced very little purple fringing effects, however, these effects only appeared in high contrast conditions and often at the frame’s corners.
+The Canon PowerShot SX280 HS performed exceptionally well when handling chromatic aberrations.
+The camera produced minimal purple fringing effects.
+However, these effects only appeared in high contrast conditions and often at the frame’s corners.
 The built-in flash did a fantastic job indoors, producing images free of red-eye and with enough exposure overall.
-The night snapshot came out wonderfully, and the maximum shutter speed of 15 seconds was more than adequate for the majority of the shots taken after dark.
+The night snapshot came out wonderfully, and the maximum shutter speed of 15 seconds was more than adequate for most shots taken after dark.